redislabs-training/dockerized-redis-cluster/readme.md

 ** Connect the app or memtier **

-If you wanted to pair the Redis OSS cluster with another container, like the docker-compose has, to run python... or memtier you just need to run the container in the same network.
+If you wanted to pair the Redis cluster with another container, like the docker-compose has, to run python... or memtier you just need to run the container in the same network.

 After running `create_cluster.sh` start your container...